raghurama123/PyLifeS/README.md

 # PyLifeS

-This repository contains course materials prepared for the graduate-level elective course _Python Programming for Life Science Students_ to be offered during January-April 2024.
+This repository contains course materials prepared for the graduate-level elective course _Python Programming for Life Science Students_ offered during January-April 2024 and 2025.

 _Classes are on Fridays from 09.30 to 11.30 AM in Room No. 102, SLS Annex building of UoH (University of Hyderabad).
-The first class begins on 19 January 2024._
+The first class begins on 17 January 2025._

 | Instructor                                         | Prerequisites                           | Credits | Duration                                      |
 |:----------------------------------------------------|:-----------------------------------------|:---------|:-----------------------------------------------|